grafana/grafana/docs/sources/alerting/fundamentals/notifications/group-alert-notifications.md

 - The `Group by` option specifies the criteria for grouping incoming alerts within the policy.
 The default is by alert rule.
 - [Timing options](#timing-options) determine when to sent the notification.

-{{< figure src="/media/docs/alerting/alerting-notification-policy-diagram-with-labels-v3.png" max-width="750px" alt="A diagram of the notification policy component" >}}
+{{< figure src="/media/docs/alerting/alerting-notification-policy-diagram-with-labels-v3.png" max-width="750px" alt="A diagram about the components of a notification policy, including labels and groups" >}}

 ### Group by alert rule or labels